Paraphraser/PiBuilder/README.md

 ### About `/etc/ssh`

-Each time you install a clean Raspberry Pi OS image and boot a Raspberry Pi, the startup process initialises the contents of:
+Whenever you start from a clean Raspberry Pi OS image (BalenaEtcher), the very first boot-up initialises the contents of:

 ```
 /etc/ssh
 ```

-The contents of that folder can be thought of as a unique identity for the Raspberry Pi.
+The contents of that folder can be thought of as a unique identity for the SSH service on your Raspberry Pi.
 That "identity" can be captured by running the following script in the `helpers` folder:

 ```
 $ ./etc_ssh_backup.sh